 Philippe Vielh, France

 Philippe Vielh was born in Aix-en-Provence (France).
-He graduated as an MD and a board-certified pathologist from the Faculty of Medicine and as a PhD in Immunology from the Institut Pasteur, both in Paris (France).
+He graduated as an MD and a board-certified pathologist from the Faculty of Medicine, and as a PhD in Immunology from the Institut Pasteur, both in Paris (France).
 He has a "Habilitation à Diriger des Recherches" (HDR) from the Faculty of Sciences.
 He has been heading the Cytopathology Unit at the Institut Curie (Paris) for thirteen years, then moved to Gustave Roussy Cancer Campus (Villejuif, near Paris) where he is Director of Cytopathology (2003-present), Head of the Histo-Cyto-Pathology Unit (2007-present) of the Translational Research Laboratory and Head of the institutional Biobank (2011-present).
 He is particularly interested in the study of genomics and transcriptomics of breast and thyroid tumors and a member of the U981 INSERM (Institut National de la Recherche Scientifique).
-He is author or co-author of more than 190 articles published in peer-reviewed journals, 15 chapters and 4 books.
-He served as President of the French Society of Clinical Cytology (SFCC) for 10 years and organized the 31st European Congress of Cytology in Paris (2005), where he was elected Secretary General of the European Federation of Cytology Societies (EFCS) and served from 2005 till 2012.
+He is author or co-author of more than 240 articles, published in peer-reviewed journals, 15 book chapters and 5 books.
+He served as President of the French Society of Clinical Cytology (SFCC) for 10 years (1996-2006) and organized the 31st European Congress of Cytology in Paris (2005), where he was elected Secretary General of the European Federation of Cytology Societies (EFCS) and served from 2005 till 2012.
 He is the recipient of the 2007 L.C.
 Tao "Educator of the Year" award given by the Papanicolaou Society of Cytopathology, and a Fellow of the IAC.
-He chaired the 18th IAC congress scheduled in Paris (May 26-30, 2013) and is currently the President of IAC for the 2013-2016 period of time.
+He chaired the 18th IAC congress in Paris (May 26-30, 2013) and is currently the President of IAC for the 2013-2016 period of time.

 Robert Y. Osamura, Japan